impak-finance/django-js-urls/README.rst

 Installation
 ============

-To install Django-oidc-rp, please use pip_ (or pipenv_) as follows:
+To install Django-js-urls, please use pip_ (or pipenv_) as follows:

 .. code-block:: shell